A Retrofit Sensing Strategy for Soft Fluidic Robots

-In the second closed-loop control experiment (Fig.~\ref{Fig4}c-d and Supplementary Video 5), we artificially increase the pressure in every step to demonstrate that the proposed sensing approach can provide feedback for picking automation.
+In the second closed-loop control experiment (Fig.~\ref{Fig4}c-d and Supplementary Video 5), we perform a tomato picking experiment.
+We artificially increase the pressure in every step to demonstrate that the proposed sensing approach can provide feedback for picking automation.
 Note that in a more realistic setting, one would have likely used the highest pressure immediately.
 During each picking cycle, the algorithm compares the equilibrium pressure $P_{\mathrm{eq}}$ in the gripper to a corresponding reference measurement $P_{\mathrm{ref}}$ in free space, and evaluates $\Delta P = P_{\mathrm{eq}} - P_{\mathrm{ref}}$ to determine a successful or unsuccessful picking.
 When $\Delta P$ is smaller than a threshold, the algorithm regards it as an unsuccessful picking as the actuators are not deformed by the tomato.
 It then starts the next picking cycle with a higher actuation pressure.
 Once $\Delta P$ is larger than a threshold (0.2 kPa), the algorithm regards it as a successful picking.
 The gripper places the tomato on the table and moves to the next tomato in line.
 Note that the slip of the tomato out of the gripper in an unsuccessful picking can also be detected from the abrupt decrease in the pressure-time curve, which could potentially provide additional sensing feedback.
-It should also be noted that sometimes the tomato slipped into the palm of the gripper after being picked from the stem, resulting in a small $\Delta P$ that was regarded as an unsuccessful picking (Fig.~\ref{FigS_tomatofailure} and Supplementary Video 5).
-Therefore, the design of the gripper should be optimized for the specific task.
-Importantly, this would not affect the implementation of our sensing approach.
+We tested a total of nine tomatoes in three runs, out of which six tomatoes were successfully picked and placed, one tomato was not picked by the gripper, the other two were successfully picked but not recognized because the tomato slipped into the palm of the gripper after being picked from the stem, resulting in a $\Delta P$ smaller than the threshold (Fig.~\ref{FigS_tomatofailure} and Supplementary Video 5).
+As our soft gripper was not specifically designed for picking tomatoes, the design of the gripper should be optimized for this task.
+Importantly, this would not affect the retrofit implementation of our sensing approach.